Broken shards

 Going back to 1917, we discovered Alf’s family had suffered far more agony than we ever knew.
 Logging on to the War Graves Photographic Project (TWGPP) database, Alf’s final resting place was listed as Earlsfield, near Clapham Junction, which was clearly not the case as he was buried in Roclincourt.
 Intrigued, my mother made a small donation and received an image of grave, which actually proved to be the final resting place of Eliza and Constance, Alf’s mother and sister.
 Both had died in 1917.
 Alf’s name was listed at the bottom, noting that he had fought and died in the Great War.
 The wording is ambiguous and led to the understandable confusion with the TWGPP.

-Still, it was suprising to see that his mother and sister had also died in the same year.
+Still, it was surprising to see that his mother and sister had also died in the same year.
 What had happened?
 Tuberculosis, or TB as it was known; Constance died of the disease in June, followed by Eliza in December.
 And Alf was killed in November.
 It must have been a horrific period for William, the surviving father: a daughter, a son and a wife all dead within the space of six months.
 Les never mentioned this grave, which suggests he was unaware of it.
 Neither did he mention that his grandmother and aunt had died of TB.
 Perhaps William and Maude never discussed these matters with the two boys and, given the pain they must have already felt over the loss of Alf, it is understandable why.

 What about Philip?